Support #EveryChildMatters #MMIWG2S #MniWiconi

 Curtis Zunigha

-(Lenape / Delaware) Citizen of the Delaware Tribe of Indians (Fed.
+(Lenape / Delaware) Citizen of the Delaware Tribe of Indians and Cherokee Nation (Fed.
 Reg.)

 Advisor & Speaker / Consultant